cmoesgaard/moesgaard.dev/content/posts/2023-01-16-self-hosting.md

 It also automatically takes care of issuing TLS certificates via LetsEncrypt.

-Traefik supports dynamic configuration of its routes, which in our case allows us to specify the relevant configuration as labels on the individual Docker containers.
+Traefik supports dynamic [configuration discovery](https://doc.traefik.io/traefik/providers/docker/), which in our case allows us to specify the relevant configuration as labels on the individual Docker containers:

 ```yaml
 version: "3.1"